folio-org/ui-plugin-eusage-reports/doc/updating-stripes-bundle-on-thor-server.md

 * Write the code in `ui-plugin-eusage-reports` and related modules.
 * Merge the changes to their respective master branches.
+* Watch the progress of [the tip-of-master build job ](https://jenkins-aws.indexdata.com/job/folio-org/job/ui-plugin-eusage-reports/job/master/) and wait until it has finished.

 ## Build the UI bundle